HoboVR-Labs/docs.hobovrlabs.org/getting_started.rst

     We assume you are familiar with command line/terminal, and able to run basic commands.

-We use ``CMake`` to build our driver, so you'll need it installed (on Windows you'll need the command line version).
+We use ``CMake`` to build our driver, so you'll need it installed.
+(On Windows you'll need the command line version.)

-You will also need ``Git``, so make sure it's installed as well (on Windows you'll need the command line version).
+You will also need ``Git``, so make sure it's installed as well.
+(On Windows you'll need the command line version.)

 Now you need to clone our repository::